-Learning how to pre-sell your Kajabi online courses can make a huge difference in your sales numbers as well as your brand recognition.
+Learning how to pre-sell a product can make a huge difference in your online course sales numbers and brand recognition.
 Pre-orders give you cash flow while you develop your course.

 Whatever the case, you’ll make your online course available for sale in advance of the launch date.
-Interested consumers can sign up and pay for the course (or start their payment plan).
+Interested consumers can sign up and pay for the course ahead of the official launch.

 Then, when you launch your course, you can feed it to your customers in drips, which gives you even more time to create and perfect your course.